 - ▶ To mark the beginning, press the LBL SET key and enter a LABEL NUMBER for the program section you wish to repeat.
-If you want to use a label name, press the key " to switch to text entry. - ▶ Enter the program section.
+If you want to use a label name, press the LBL NAME soft key to switch to text entry. - ▶ Enter the program section.